 More business opportunities in Africa…

-The opportunities in this article represent just a handful of ways to make money in Africa.
+The business opportunities in this article represent just a teaser of the most interesting and innovative ways to make money in Africa.

 We have put together one of the most comprehensive guides ever written on the top business opportunities in Africa and the success stories of entrepreneurs that prove their worth.

-These business opportunities in Africa and the success stories you have just read in this article are only a few of the 101 opportunities profiled and explained in this book.
+These business opportunities in Africa and the success stories you have just read are only a few of the 101 opportunities profiled and explained in this book.

-If you’re looking to inspire yourself with fresh ideas, interesting opportunities and success stories, this book provides a rich source of facts, information, tips and resources that will help you find and refine your own unique business ideas.
+If you’re looking to inspire yourself with fresh ideas, interesting business opportunities and exciting success stories of real entrepreneurs who are creating wealth and impact in Africa, this book provides a rich source of facts, information, tips, and resources that will help you find and refine your own unique business ideas.

 Whether you’re planning to start a business or already have one, this book will be invaluable to your plans and dreams.